JsonGallagher/github_profile_animated_text/README.md

 # Animated text for github profile README.md

-Animated profile text for my github profile.
+Exploring how to make animated profile text for my github profile.
 Learning about the <foreignObject> tag, which enables the integration of HTML and CSS, among other content types, directly into an SVG.
+This allows for enhanced graphical presentations and interactivity beyond what's possible with SVG alone.